 - a.
 The required minimum outdoor open space provided for a manufactured home development shall be the greater of either: - i.
-10% of the land area of the development, excluding dedicated rights-of-way unless density transfer is allowed from that right-of-way; or - ii.
-435.6 square feet per unit. - Required minimum open space may be conveyed to the government, and if accepted, without reimbursement as part of a greenway easement. - c.
+10% of the land area of the development, excluding dedicated rights of-way unless density transfer is allowed from that right-of-way; - ii.
+435.6 square feet per unit that is greater than 600 square feet in gross floor area. and 326.7 square feet per unit that is 600 square feet or less in gross floor area. - Required minimum open space may be conveyed to the government, and if accepted, without reimbursement as part of a greenway easement. - c.
 No off-street parking, drives or buildings shall be located in the open space, except when required to serve recreation facilities located within the open space (See Sec.
 6.7.3.G.)